talhajamal11/Data_Structures_and_Algorithms/README.md

-### This is a Repository where I practice the coding knowledge learned from the following Book:
+### DSA Exercises from A common sense Guide to Data Structures and Algorithms by Jay Wengrow using Python

-### A common sense Guide to Data Structures and Algorithms by Jay Wengrow.
+ In June 2023 I started reading A common sense Guide to Data Structures and Algorithms by Jay Wengrow.
+I have found it one of, if not the most useful, book I have read on DSA topics so far.
+I am practicing the exercises from the book in this repository.
+If you have any questions about my implementation of the exercises, please let me know.
+Thanks!